 Bionanotechnology enters uncharted territory by placing together biomolecules and synthetic materials that have rarely been studied in contact.
-In addition, simulations of inorganic solids such as $\rm Si_3N_4$ usually employ vastly different methods than those used in computational molecular biology.
+In addition, simulations of inorganic solids such as $Si_3N_4$ usually employ vastly different methods than those used in computational molecular biology.
 Thus, simulating systems with both synthetic and biomolecular constituents is challenging and, in general, an unsolved problem.
-Because much research in bionanotechnology involves electrostatic interactions between biomolecules and silicon-based materials, we'll focus on getting our $\mathrm{Si}3\mathrm{N}4$ model to reproduce experimental data for just one property: the dielectric constant.
+Because much research in bionanotechnology involves electrostatic interactions between biomolecules and silicon-based materials, we'll focus on getting our $Si_3N_4$ model to reproduce experimental data for just one property: the dielectric constant.
+With this model we can expect to have a realistic electric field within the pore.